leomckenna/ticketmaster-data-collection/README.md

 - Normalize and structure the data into relational tables
 - Load structured tables into a SQLite database
 - Perform EDA to derive insights from a prepared test dataset
+- This project also includes a deployed interactive R Shiny dashboard

 ## Structure
 ```